liborty/indxvec/README.md

 * `qsortf64()` applies `sort_unstable_by()` to a mutable slice of f64s safely, using `total_cmp()`.

 ## Release Notes (Latest First)

+**Version 1.9.2** Added `ranked` to trait Indices.
+Given rank index, it selects data values from `v` of sufficient rank, keeping their order.

 **Version 1.9.1** Stopped Trait Printing consuming single items by implementing it for `&T` rather than `T`.